aldopando/BellabeatCaseStudy/README.md

  ### Users Meeting the 600 MET-Minutes Recommendation

-- Users under 600 METminutes per week are not enough active to keep healthy lifestyle.
+- Users under 600 MET-minutes per week are not enough active to keep healthy lifestyle.
 They are not getting health benefits.
-- Users over 600 METminutes per week are meeting the METminutes necessary for a good overall health.
-Besides maintaining a good health, the more METminutes accomplish during the week, the more health benefits.
+- Users over 600 MET-minutes per week are meeting the MET-minutes necessary for a good overall health.
+Besides maintaining a good health, the more MET-minutes accomplish during the week, the more health benefits.

 Query.